When it comes to inflammation, not all organs are created equal.

 Once medicine is inside the brain, clinicians confront an additional challenge: keeping inflammation as tamped down as possible to avoid damaging delicate neurons, Chen said.
 “If you overdo it a little, you damage the brain,” he said.
 Understanding and one day learning to control inhibitors that block immune cells will help make treatments more effective, he said.

-Recent research, meanwhile, has shown that the blood-brain barrier is not as absolute as once believed, according to MacMicking.
-“Immune cells do get into the brain and look around,” he said.
-“The idea of an impermeable, unforgiving physical structure is more of a conceptual model than a functional one.”
-That does allow the cells to initiate inflammatory responses to disease, including cancer, he said.
+Previous research, meanwhile, has shown that the blood-brain barrier is not as impenetrable as once believed, according to MacMicking.
+“Immune cells do get into the brain and look around,” he said, adding that “the idea of an impermeable, unforgiving physical structure is more of a conceptual model than a functional one.”
+This does allow the cells to initiate inflammatory responses to disease, including cancer, he said.

 “If you deplete the B cells, you stop the disease,” said Hafler, an MS expert.